lancejnelson/PH323/course_docs/syllabus.md

 ## Course Introduction

 This course covers the basics of solid state theory, or matter in it's solid form.
-Since some students have not yet completed an introductory course in quantum mechaninc, and seeing that this topic is foundational to our topic, we will spend some time at the beginning of the semester covering the basics of quantum mechanics.
-Th
+Briefly stated, we will study electronic structure, phonons, crystal structures and symmetry, metals, insulator, semiconductors, heat transfer/capacity, electrical conductivity, and x-ray diffraction.
+Additionally, since quantum mechanics is an essential foundation for us, we will spend some time at the beginning of the semester covering the basics of this topic.
+This will mostly serve as a review.

 ## Course Materials